danlee9/movie-snap/README.md

 # Movie Snap

-Live: http://danlee.site/movie-snap/ (meant to be viewed on a desktop)
+Live: http://danlee.site/movie-snap/ (best viewed on a desktop)

 - Get movie info in a snap!
 - Search button makes ajax requests to tmdb, youtube, and iTunes